 It is the practice of dana that has kept the Buddhist tradition alive for more than 2,600 years in Asia, where committed supporters have given generously to establish networks of monasteries and retreat centers providing for millions of teachers and practitioners.
 We carry on this joyful tradition in the form of inviting donations from the community so that we can continue to offer the Dharma to future generations who will get to explore the path to waking up because of our efforts.

-The cost of retreat registration covers only room and board plus administrative overhead.
+Unless there is a separate registration for Tuition, the cost of retreat registration covers only room and board plus administrative overhead.
 None of the registration fee goes to teachers or to the retreat managers.
 Their ability to continue offering these retreats depends solely on donations from retreat participants.
 There will be an opportunity to offer dana to teachers and retreat staff at the end of the retreat.
-Dana offerings are tax-deductible.

 The teachings have been offered freely, and teachers have been supported by the generous donations of those that love and appreciate these teachings.
 In keeping with this tradition, the MHP Scholarships assists those who might otherwise be unable to attend a retreat or event.
 This includes those unable to work due to illness, disability, age or single-parent child rearing; and those whose vocation in full-time, active service work or other endeavors entail a life of voluntary simplicity or poverty, including students.

 Your TAX-DEDUCTABLE donation will HELP support US TO PROVIDE refuge, compassion, training programs and retreats.